kjosib/mistake/src/mistake/mistake_grammar.md

 ## Declarations

 ```
-%void else week where space tensor of is newline
+%void else week space tensor of is newline by
-%void '(' ')'
+%void '(' ')' '[' ']'
+%void ','

 %left '*' '/'
 %left '+' '-'